 Q: How are you hosting/running Webvision?
 A: Webvision started out life being hosted on an SGI Indigo2 workstation, then migrated to one of the original Bondi Blue iMacs running MacHTTP where it lived for years.
 With the advent of OS X, Webvision became much more stable and I stopped receiving emails notifying me that Webvision was down yet again.
 Webvision lived on that G3 iMac then migrated to a G4 Mac Mini generously provided by Robert Marc when a power surge killed the old G3 iMac and then to a G5 Power Mac provided by Bryan William Jones to better manage backups.
-On April 12th, 2011 Webvision moved to the new WordPress platform on a brand new Intel Mac Pro running OS X. Sawyer Pangborn helped tremendously with this transition by crafting the install and the database transition.
+On April 12th, 2011 Webvision moved to the new WordPress platform on a brand new Intel Mac Pro running OS X purchased with funds from Bryan Jones’ RPB Career Development Award.

 About the Authors: